egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 git clone git@github.com:egel/dotfiles.git
 ```

-Re-linking the files that was directly downloaded from the repo, in order to get full synchonizarion with the private dotfiles repository.
+Re-linking the files that was directly downloaded from the repo, in order to get full synchronization with the private dotfiles repository.

 ```bash
 # gitconfig